 What I wish for every horse lover is that they could experience a horse that was raised without the trauma of separation, to feel what a horse is REALLY like.
 I wish for horses, that their relationship with humans offer them a better life and that trusting them would be natural.

-I really enjoyed Caroline’s book Naked Liberty – you can pick that book up on Amazon up here.
+I really enjoyed Caroline’s book Naked Liberty – you can pick up that book on Amazon here.

 Back to Jenny